Looking for the best bars in Croydon? Look no further.

 ££ – Craft beers here vary quite a bit in price.

-Arts & Craft Croydon is a small, friendly craft beer bar just off Surrey Street Market and one of my favourite places to drink in Croydon.
+Art & Craft Croydon is a small, friendly craft beer bar just off Surrey Street Market and one of our favourite places to drink in Croydon.
 Between the friendly staff, relaxed vibe and interesting drinks, there’s a lot to love.

 As the name suggests, this spot specialises in providing an ever-changing selection of craft beers for its visitors to enjoy.